RagnarJensen/PiLEDlights/README.md

  netledPi and hddledPi need super-user privileges, so you have to start them with "sudo", e.g.
  sudo netledPi -d -p 29

+ If you want to start the program at startup, go into the file /etc/rc.local (sudo nano /etc/rc.local) and add the folowing lines (assuming the compiled script is located in /usr/local/bin/): sudo /usr/local/bin/netledPi -d sudo /usr/local/bin/hddledPi -d

  I have only tested the programs on Raspbian.